The DofE Award at St John’s

 Check the latest DofE News and links to forms and PDFs in the Downloads section at the bottom of the page.

 The Expedition element of the Bronze & Silver Award at St John’s is run by BXM Expeditions, an official DofE Approved Activity Provider.
 The Bronze & Silver expeditions have three parts; a one-day training session, a practice expedition, and an assessment expedition, and it is compulsory that students attend all three parts.

 Students are asked to visit the BXM website and view the training videos prior to attending their Training day.
-These can be viewed at: http://www.bxmexpeditions.co.uk/kit.htm The BXM kit list is also available on the BXM website or in Links below.
+See Weblinks below.
+The BXM kit list is also available on the BXM website or in Downloads below.

 If you are unable to provide these items, it may be possible to borrow rucksacks, sleeping bags etc. so please contact us if you have any concerns about the kit.

 DofE students have to take part in four different activities; the Expedition, Volunteering, Skill and Physical.
 Gold Award students also have to participate in a five-day residential.
 Apart from the expedition, all activities should be organised independently by the students, who have to log their activities, upload any evidence, and then ask someone (not a parent) to write an Assessor Report for them.

 The DofE website has a lot of useful information about the types of activities students can count towards their award, and forms and other information are available on the St John’s SharePoint site.
 The Downloads and the Weblinks sections below contain links to useful information.
 Please bear in mind the following:

 - Volunteering must be for a not-for-profit organisation (the only exception to this is helping in a care home)

 - Volunteering does not include helping family members